 Enterprise Resource Planning (ERP) and Customer Relationship Management (CRM) are two sides of the same profitability coin.
 ERP and CRM are similar in many ways, as they are both used to increase the overall profitability of a business.

 These systems overlap in some areas, and can be completely integrated in others.
 However, as their core functionalities are completely different, it’s best for a business to first look at them as separate, stand-alone systems.
-When viewed separately, it’s easier to see how ERP and CRM each play a role in improving efficiency and increasing sales.
+When viewed separately, it’s easier to see how ERP and CRM each play a role in improving efficiency, increasing sales and better serving customers.

 What is CRM?

 Simply put, CRM is a system for recording and storing all information related to customer interactions.